Practical Guide to Sending Caring Contacts

 Most authors/agencies’ initial concern is responding to recipient replies after hours and on weekends.
 Most clinics do not respond to recipient contacts at those times, instead orienting recipients on what to do when the clinic is closed.
 We argue the same should be true for Caring Contacts, which is a long-term psychosocial intervention, not a crisis intervention.
 In our study, the vast majority of messages came during work hours and it was cost-inefficient to have authors (or a backup clinician) on call for the 38% of the 1% of messages that were time-sensitive that came outside of business hours.

 A common strategy for managing after-hours replies is an “autoreply” or “out of office” message that includes who to call in a crisis.
-However, the vast majority of responses are positive or neutral, e.g., a happy face or thank you to a message that said, “Hope you are doing well.”
+However, we do not recommend the use of autoreplies.
+The vast majority of responses are positive or neutral, e.g., a happy face or thank you to a message that said, “Hope you are doing well.”
 We are concerned that such a response is invalidating, is inappropriate for 99% of replies, and will communicate that we expect them to be in crisis.
 Individuals with lived experience of suicidality on one study’s advisory board did not like this idea at all.

 Suggested responses: